Dr. Sil Aarts

 ABOUT

 Whether it is data sharing between healthcare organisations, assistive technologies aiding patients with dementia or technology aiding specialist in surgery, the digital and technological revolution is creating a paradigm shift in healthcare.
 For example, advances in data collection and storage, e.g. in the form of electronic health records or medical devices, have created tremendous opportunities for new discoveries within the field of health care.
 In addition, the increasing amount of available technological devices that support patients and their (in)formal caregivers are driving healthcare innovations.
-Health care research will have to reflect these advancements in technology.
+Health care research will have to reflect these advancements.

 Since 2018, I am working as an assistant professor at the Living Lab in Ageing and Long-Term Care AWO-L, part of the Maastricht University.
 Our Living Lab was established by Maastricht University in 1998.
 To date, Maastricht University, nine large long-term care organisations, Gilde Intermediate Vocational Training Institute, VISTA College (secondary vocational education) and Zuyd University of Applied Sciences participate in this Living Lab.
-Our mission is to improve by means of scientific research: (1) quality of life for older people and their families; (2) quality of care; and (3) quality of work for those employed in long-term care (Verbeek et al., 2019)
+Our mission is to improve by means of scientific research: (1) quality of life for older people and their families; (2) quality of care; and (3) quality of work for those employed in long-term care (Verbeek et al., 2019).

 Questions that interest me and that are related to my research line: